 We retain personal data relating to patient health care and prescriptions in accordance with the guidance issued by the Information Governance Alliance and the NHS (please see the links for detailed information about the minimum retention periods for different types of records).
 On the expiry of these periods, we will review the information that we hold and, unless we have a legitimate reason to keep holding that information (in accordance with our legal obligations and the purposes set out in this policy), it will be securely deleted.

 Generally, we may retain personal data relating to prescriptions issued and dispensed and other care records for a period of 13 years (for adult patients) or 25 years (for any patient who is pregnant).

 In all other circumstances (such as where you contact us without making a purchase), we will keep your information for a period of no more than 3 years.

 We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this policy.

 We try to ensure that all information you provide to us is transferred securely via the website (always check for the padlock symbol in your browser, and “https” in the URL, to ensure that your connection is secure).

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our website; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

-All information you provide to us is stored on secure servers in the UK.
+All information you provide to us is stored on secure servers.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our website, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.